shaojieyew/nifi-kafka-spark-datapipeline/README.md

-This is a training package made to onboard newcomers and get familiarise with our team's techstack.
+⚠️This is a training package made to onboard newcomers and get familiarise with our team's techstack.
 This has been moved to an private repository and will not be maintained.

 # Building a Streaming Data Pipeline with NiFi, Spark and Kafka